markcassar/hello-world/readme.txt

 hello Cozumel
-and hello Martay et Nat
+and hello Martay et Nati am adding something very wise to this file